captainzero93/security_harden_linux/README.md

 # Linux Security Hardening Script

-**Your Linux system is under attack right now.
-Here's how to fight back in 10 minutes.**

 One-command security hardening that implements enterprise-grade protections (DISA STIG + CIS) used by Fortune 500 companies and the U.S. Department of Defense.

 **Version 3.4** - Production-ready with critical SSH lockout prevention and boot failure protection